aliencube/open-chat-playground/docs/hugging-face.md

     azd env set CONNECTOR_TYPE "HuggingFace"
     ```

-    Optionally, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, add it to azd environment variables.
+    Alternatively, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, add it to azd environment variables.

     ```bash
     azd env set HUGGING_FACE_MODEL "hf.co/microsoft/phi-4-gguf"